When developing your next sales presentation, you’ll probably want to know what your aims should be – along with the biggest mistakes to avoid.

 2. Not getting the best out of the software

 The most effective presentations are conversations; a two-way dialogue is far more persuasive and engaging than a one-way broadcast.
 Too many people are still relying on PowerPoint presentations packed full of content-heavy slides and bullet points, leading to the infamous ‘death by PowerPoint’.

 PowerPoint is a powerful presentation tool that can help to stimulate conversations and significantly improve understanding and engagement – if used correctly.

-Instead of a static one-way presentation, make yours interactive.
+Instead of a static one-way presentation (one of the most common presentation errors), make yours an interactive sales presentation.
 Start that conversation, and have a meaningful dialogue where your customers aren’t just feeling dictated to – instead, make them feel part of what’s going on.
 Answer their questions.
 Tell an engaging story about their world.
 Skip to the parts that will resonate most with them.